 For components such as tube or headers we have found the best method to coat the interior with ZyBar is:

-- Utilize a flexible hose/wire “tool picker” with jaw clasp at one end
+- Utilize a flexible hose/wire with jaw clasp at one end (aka Tool Grabber).

-- Use a cotton buffing ball or ball up non-lint clean rags and use jaw clasp to hold rags.
+- Ball up non-lint clean rags and use jaw clasp to hold rags.